mchad1/CVS-AWS/CVS-AWS.md

     --preview           If specfied, a try befor your buy simulation is run rather than the actual command.
 Supports all delete and create and Oracle commands.
-    --Force             If specfied, enables substring's to work *Delete and Revert operations.
+    --Force             If specfied, enables substrings to work *Delete and Revert operations.
 Supports all *Delete operations as well as snapRevert.
     --volPattern, -P    Search for volumes using name as substring.
 Supports